Sparse matrix linear models for structured high-throughput data: Computational methods

-Note that the proximal operator of $g$ is simply the soft-thresholding operator: $\text{prox}_{\rho g}(u) = S_{\rho} (u)$ given by Eq. \ref{eq:soft}.
-The updates are also multiplied by a small, fixed step size less than 1.
+Note that the proximal operator of $g$ is simply the soft-thresholding operator $\text{prox}_{\rho g}(u) = S_{\rho} (u)$ given by Equation (\ref{eq:soft}).
+The updates are also multiplied by a small, fixed step size (step) that is less than 1.
 While ISTA may take more iterations than coordinate descent to converge, each iteration is faster because the gradient can be calculated efficiently as a matrix product.

 Choosing the step size requires some care, as an overly small step size can result in slow convergence and an overly large one can lead to divergence.
 A suggested approach for choosing the step size is to use the reciprocal of the (smallest) Lipschitz constant of $\nabla f$, given by $2 \times \{\text{maximum eigenvalue of } (Z \otimes X)'(Z \otimes X) \}$.
 The maximum eigenvalue of $(Z \otimes X)'(Z \otimes X)$ is equal to the product of the maximum eigenvalues of $Z'Z$ and $X'X$, which allows us to bypass computing the Kronecker product.